 The second thing I did was wish I could reply to it and, better still, promote it for a wider audience than the guaranteed one in the schoolhouse (I’ve always thought school newspapers were a bit like busywork, since they were monopolies without real-world competition, and had no incentive to earn a bigger audience through superior quality — especially silly in the Information Digital Age).

-I wanted to start a conversation with the writer, share ideas and viewpoints, extend the topic — you know, basically learn more from her, ((Him? them?
-I’m going to assume it’s a her.)) and ideally give such quality feedback in my comments that maybe the author would learn more too.
+I wanted to start a conversation with the writer, share ideas and viewpoints, extend the topic — you know, basically learn more from her, and ideally give such quality feedback in my comments that maybe the author would learn more too.
 Surely she knew that authors have far less authority in the Information Digital Age, that the nature of those things called texts and authors has been revolutionized by the ability of readers to write on the same page, to (in the language of AP exams) “challenge, qualify, and extend” the author’s ideas and words and worldview.

 Surely she knew that the 21st Century writer learns as much from the 21st Century reader as the reader does from the writer.
 (Because 21st Century readers — the best ones, anyway — write with the writer.
 Just look at Nobel-winning economist Paul Krugman’s blog, all the references he makes in his writing to what his readers are saying in comments.
 Look at Rolling Stones’ Matt Taibbi having conversations with his readers in the space beneath his articles — you know, those silly “forum”-like things.
 Just look.)

 So yeah, I wanted to respond to it, and share to the world here on my (real) blog.
 I thought the writing and the critique of the rush to laptop use in the classroom were that good.